jminyoon/startup/README.md

 Matchmaking system with other players
 Skill level system so you are able to play with those of similar skill level

+Simon HTML Project
+I need to make sure the angle numbers were the same because the first time I pulled up the website, the shapes were all pointing the wrong direction.
+Other than that it was pretty easy.

 ![plot](C:\Users\nqrut\OneDrive\Pictures\Screenshot 2023-01-27 192949.png)